minvws/nl-covid19-coronacheck-website/en/guidepost.md

 {% capture copy_incorrecte_herstelgegevens %}
 <div markdown="1">
 Are the details retrieved from your positive test result incorrect (your type of test, time or date for example)?
-Please contact the healthcare provider where you were tested.
 If you have been tested at the GGD, you can call their back office on {{ site.data.links.phone-ggd[page.lang] }} to have the data corrected.
+If you have been tested at another test provider, please go to {{ site.data.links.herstelbewijs-elders[page.lang] }} and fill in the form.

 </div>
 {% endcapture %}